 South Mission Beach Park also features one of the best spots for fishing.
 You’ll spot people casting from the jetty as they watch the boats passing in and out through Mission Bay’s Entrance Channel.
 There is even a series of shipwrecks about a half-mile off the coast, creating an artificial reef that’s a fun destination for divers.

 South Mission Beach is also frequented by seasoned local surfers who know how to rip.
 This is not a good spot for novice surfers, as the jetty can make conditions unsafe.
 Local surfers are also quite protective of this break, so adhere to the lineup if you decide to join in the fun.
 (There’s good surf over by Santa Clara Street in Mission Beach as well.)

 Swimming is also good on South Mission Beach.
 Just keep an eye on those black and yellow checkered flags that designate swim areas, and watch for frequent rip tides.
 Sticking closer to shore or swimming near a lifeguard tower is the best bet for weak swimmers.

-The Ocean Front Boardwalk ends at the jetty, which also marks the end of South Mission Beach so walking, jogging, bike riding, skateboarding, and rollerblading are popular activities at this beach as well.
-Several grassy areas and picnic tables, as well as a children’s playground are located adjacent to this beach.
+The Ocean Front Walk boardwalk ends at the jetty, which also marks the end of South Mission Beach, so walking, jogging, bike riding, skateboarding, and rollerblading are popular activities at this beach as well.
+Several grassy areas and picnic tables, as well as a children’s playground, are located adjacent to this beach.

-It only requires a minimum of three people per team and the “field” is made in the sand using rope or lines marked in the sand.
+It only requires three people per team, and the “field” is made in the sand using rope or lines marked in the sand.
 You’ll need a softball bat and a rubber softball to play.
 With a cult following that has only increased over the years, South Mission Beach is the only oceanfront OTL area in the city.

 It’s a great place to practice for San Diego’s annual OTL Tournament on Fiesta Island in Mission Bay, one of the most significant social events in San Diego.